 Discount Warrants allow investors to gain exposure to an underlying asset at a lower cost than that of Vanilla Warrants.
-Investors are able to pay less for these Warrants because, with Discount Warrants, the potential profit is limited compared with that of the more conventional Call and Put Warrants.
+Investors can pay less for these Warrants because, with Discount Warrants, the potential profit is limited compared with that of the more conventional Call and Put Warrants.

 Capital Protection Warrants

 Capital Protection Warrants give the holder a guaranteed return.
-These Warrants are in essence a combination of Warrants (Single Equity warrants, Index Warrants and so on) and a risk-free investment.
+These Warrants are a combination of Warrants (Single Equity warrants, Index Warrants etc.) and a risk-free investment.